usnistgov/ElectionEventLogging/index.md

 	*	`<OtherType>` follows `<Type>`.
 	*	If there is an enumeration value of `other`, it comes last in the list of values.

+In the sections below, an element or an enumeration name is denoted using a fixed font and angle brackets, e.g., `<ElectionEvent>`.
+Enumeration values are in a fixed font, e.g., `other`.
+An element is sometimes referred to as a “sub-element” when it is included in another element, e.g., `<ElectionEvent>` is a sub-element of `<ElectionEventLog>`.
+“Includes” is used to denote that an element contains another element as a sub-element, e.g., `<ElectionEventLog>` includes `<ElectionEvent>`.

 <br>